MyStatLab Inclusive Access study documents student success at Miami University, Ohio

 Dina Yankelewitz, Pearson Customer Outcomes Analytics Manager

 Miami University is an Ohio public university.
 Its main campus is located in Oxford, Ohio, about thirty-five miles north of Cincinnati, with four additional regional locations in Hamilton, Middletown, West Chester, and the European Center in Luxembourg.
 The Oxford campus enrolls approximately 16,000 undergraduate students and 2,500 graduate students, while the regional campuses in Ohio boast a combined enrollment of 5,000 students.
-40.1 percent of students are state residents, with freshman enrollment including representation from nearly all 50 states.
-77.6 percent of students are White, 3.5 percent are Hispanic, 4.1 percent are Black, and 2 percent are Asian.
-9.6 percent of students are non-residents originating from more than 50 countries.
+Forty percent (40%) of students are state residents, with freshman enrollment including representation from nearly all 50 states.
+Seventy-eight (78%) of students are White, 3.5% are Hispanic, 4% are Black, and 2% are Asian.
+Ten percent (10%) of students are non-residents originating from more than 50 countries.
 The Department of Statistics offers courses at the Oxford, Middletown, and Hamilton campuses.
-Over 60 percent of students enrolled in the introductory statistics course are Oxford students.
+Over 60% of students enrolled in the introductory statistics course are Oxford students.

 Challenges and Goals